About

 Pages are reviewed and updated as new trial data is published or drug approvals change.
 Each page shows its last review date.
 Pricing data is verified quarterly.
 Pipeline drug timelines are updated when FDA milestones occur.

-How we source information
+How information is sourced

 Pipeline drug policy